ACINQ/eclair/README.md

 ### Backup

+You need to backup:
+- your bitcoin core wallet
+- your eclair channels

+For bitcoin core, you need to backup the wallet file for the wallet that eclair is using.
+You only need to this once, when the wallet is created (see https://github.com/bitcoin/bitcoin/blob/master/doc/managing-wallets.md for more information).

-The files that you need to backup are located in your data directory.
+For eclair, the files that you need to backup are located in your data directory.
 You must backup:

 * your seeds (`node_seed.dat` and `channel_seed.dat`)
 * your channel database (`eclair.sqlite.bak` under directory `mainnet`, `testnet` or `regtest` depending on which chain you're running on)